nodiscc/xsrv/roles/common/README.md

 - firewall ([`firewalld`](https://en.wikipedia.org/wiki/Firewalld))
 - intrusion/bruteforce detection and prevention system (`fail2ban`)
 - outgoing mail through an external SMTP relay (`msmtp`)
-- basic command-line utilities/diagnostic tools
 - streamlining/removal of unwanted packages
 - `haveged` random number generator/entropy source for virtual machines
+- installation of basic command-line utilities/diagnostic tools

-All sections can be disabled/enabled independently.
+All components can be disabled/enabled independently.

 In addition, this role provides a procedure to upgrade Debian 10 hosts to Debian 11.
 The tag `debian10to11` must be passed explicitly for this procedure to run.